deton57/OKE-GitOps/part3.md

 If you don't have a GitHub account, you can simply create it here: https://github.com/join

 2. After you have logged in,
-click on fork  https://github.com/oqva-io/oracle-gitops-workshop to your GitHub account
+create a fork  https://github.com/oqva-io/oracle-gitops-workshop to your GitHub account

 ![image](pics/github-fork.PNG)